Final act: Arnhem veterans pay respects on 80th anniversary

 After failing to secure the bridgehead at Arnhem, the British and American troops were driven back to Oosterbeek, where the last 2,400 swam across the river, covered by Polish paratroopers who had landed on the other side in the village of Driel.

 The rehabilitation of the Polish paratroopers, who were initially blamed by the British high command for the failure of Market Garden, has been part of the legacy of the battle.
-The ceremony at Oosterbeek was given in English, Dutch and Polish, and all three countries’ flags were raised behind the Cross of Sacrifice.
+The ceremony at Oosterbeek was conducted in English, Dutch and Polish, and all three countries’ flags were raised behind the Cross of Sacrifice.

 On Saturday UK Europe minister Stephen Doughty was handed a letter by the mayors of Arnhem, Ede, Renkum and Overbetuwe calling on the British government to formally rehabilitate the Polish paratroopers and their leader, Stanislaw Sosabowski.